Campus Improvement Plan

 Demographics Strengths

-Diversity is our greatest strength and opportunity.
+- Opportunity to serve and support and diverse groups of students.
 Our school is a microcosm of Houston.
-We have an opportunity to serve the whole child and help shape citizens who can understand differences in culture, economic class, lanuguages, etc. We have the ability to create relationships and empathy throughout the school.
+We have an opportunity to serve the whole child and help shape citizens who understand differences in culture, economic class, languages, etc. We have the ability to create relationships and empathy throughout the school.

 Problem Statements Identifying Demographics Needs